bharathsindhe2003/Svasthya-CMC/README.md

 - `build/` contains the runtime CSS and JavaScript used by the application.
 Despite the name, there is no build pipeline in this repository.
 - `production/` contains the runtime HTML pages used by the application.
 Despite the name, there is no production pipeline or CI/CD setup in this repository.
-- The documented path names intentionally match the filesystem, including legacy spellings such as `assests`, `aduio2.mp3`, `DashbordRightColomn.css`, and `context_assment.html`.

 ## Front-End JS Module Map